 In 1944 he set up the Department of Immigration which was to be responsible for organising postwar immigration to Australia.
 These changes were the basis for the enormous growth of the Australian economy in the postwar years.

-The Liberal Party has been infiltrated by many IPA-type neo-liberals, whose political mantra can be simplified to a “survival of the fittest” trope.
-The Labor Party, although not equally infested with IPA members, is slightly less crass, paying lip service to an egalitarian motif, while rubber-stamping much neo-liberal legislation.
+The Labor Party, although not as badly infected with neo-liberal ideas, is slightly less crass, paying lip service to an egalitarian motif, while rubber-stamping much neo-liberal legislation.
 It leaves voters stuck between a rock and a hard place.

 Where to from here?

-Agree, as would most Australian citizens and residents but all would be stymied by imported US aggressive libertarian social and economic policies and sentiments that have infected the LNP, MPs, advisors, related academia and some members.
+1. Agree, as would most Australian citizens and residents but all would be stymied by imported US aggressive libertarian social and economic policies and sentiments that have infected the LNP, MPs, advisors, related academia and some members.

 As we have seen in the UK, US and Brazil, libertarian policies preclude dealing with black swan events, such as Covid-19, due to insufficient funding, purpose and preparedness of essential services and strategies.